mendix/docs/content/releasenotes/mobile/native-template.md

 ### New Feature

 * We added support for generating custom developer applications.
 When your app uses custom assets and outgrows the Make It Native testing app, you will need a custom developer app.
-To make a custom developer app, see LINK.
+To make a custom developer app, see [How to Create a Custom Developer App](/howto/mobile/how-to-devapps).

 ## 2.1.0